João Belo-class frigate: Construction and career

 The two remaining frigates in active service of this class were replaced, in 2008, by the Bartolomeu Dias class in the Portuguese Navy.
 Comandante João Belo was taken out of service in March 2008.
 Comandante João Belo and Comandante Sacadura Cabral were sold to the Uruguayan Navy in April 2008, becoming, respectively ROU Uruguay and ROU Pedro Campbell.
 Pedro Campbell was taken out service by Uruguay and cannibalized for parts.
 The vessel was sold for scrap in 2021.
+Subsequently, Uruguay was decommissioned on 12 August 2022.